rogerdavid2/sites/template1/README.md

 On opening the menu:
 a `setTimeOut()` is launched.
-I use a setTimeOut function because I can access each links index parameter, and create a top to bottom staggering opacity animation.
-Intriguing enough a bottom to pop staggering animation can be achieved by using `column-reverse` with `flexbox`
+I use a setTimeOut function because I can access each link's index and create a top to bottom staggering opacity animation.
+Intriguing enough, a bottom to top staggering animation can be achieved by using `column-reverse` with `flexbox` on the links container.

 On closing the menu:
 each active class is removed with a timer as well to create a "stagger out" effect for each link.

 ## Contact.html
 This page has the on scroll image opacity effect.
-The main div has a minumum height of 4000px so there is a greater scrolling range, and 60% width for pleasant margin.
+The main div has a minumum height of `4000px` so there is a greater scrolling range.
+If there isn't enough scroll space then each image does not have the potential to stick!
+So, `4000px` height is an arbitrary choice.

-Each image, and not the container itself have position `sticky` applied.
+Moreover, each image, and not the container itself have position `sticky` applied.
 That is because there is only one container, but multiple images so with JavaScript I use `getBoundingClientRect()` to detect if each image is in view - if so remove opacity, vice-versa.
+The effect must be applied to each image for this to work.

 ```
 const images = document.querySelectorAll("div.img-container img");